2

 further formal instruction.
 As a master electrician, of course, I studied and still study furiously, both by myself (aided by

-various printed materials) and by attending continuing education activities.
+various printed materials and web resources) and by attending continuing education activities.
+Most have been through the International Assocation of Electrical Inspectors.

 Over the years, I have enjoyed the love of quite a few fine women, and have not ceased to love any of them.
-I have been in a monogamous relationship for well over a decade with Mary Jo Hlavaty.
+I have been in a monogamous relationship for over a quarter-century with Mary Jo (Hlavaty) Shapiro.
 At the beginning of 2005 we turned the commitment into marriage.

 Go to the top of the additional personal description